 Tip: It's useful at this stage, to explain the process to your applicants and what they will need to do.
 You may find the email template here useful.

-Email localgroups@ndcs.org.uk with the following details for all applicants, including yourself if you need one, and we will forward this information on to Capita:
+Email localgroups@ndcs.org.uk with the following details for all applicants, including yourself if you need one as the Designated Person:

 - Full name (essential) - Email address (essential)